Social Problems Submissions

 Cincinnati, OH 45221-0378

-Papers accepted for publication are subject to a fee of $100, which is waived for members of SSSP.
-The publication fee is also waived for graduate students or unemployed persons who are sole authors of accepted papers.
+Social Problems welcomes manuscript submissions from SSSP members as well as non-members.
+Papers accepted for publication are subject to a fee of $100.
+The publication fee is waived if at least one author of the manuscript is a current member of SSSP.
+For non-members, the publication fee is also waived for manuscripts authored exclusively by one or more graduate students or unemployed persons at the time of paper acceptance.
 Click here for additional instructions for authors.